aexol-studio/rerousel-react-carousel/README.md

 ```

 4. Create a ref pointing at your outermost item inside of the rerousel and include it in the Rerousel as **"itemRef"** prop.

+## Contribute

+1. Fork this repo
+2. Create your feature branch: git checkout -b feature-name
+3. Commit your changes: git commit -am 'Add some feature'
+4. Push to the branch: git push origin my-new-feature
+5. Submit a pull request